 Free End Reflection

 Summarizing the above result, we can say that the reflection of waves at a boundary between two media takes place accordingly.
-A travelling wave, at a rigid boundary or a closed end, is reflected with a phase reversal but the reflection at an open boundary takes place without any phase change.
+A traveling wave, at a rigid boundary or a closed-end, is reflected with a phase reversal but the reflection at an open boundary takes place without any phase change.